Tim Smyczek

-Timothy Smyczek (/ˈsmiːtʃɛk/ SMEE-chek; [ˈsmɨtʂɛk]; born December 30, 1987) is an American former professional tennis player.
+Timothy Allen Salazar Smyczek (/ˈsmiːtʃɛk/ SMEE-chek; [ˈsmɨtʂɛk]; born December 30, 1987) is an American former professional tennis player.
 He made three quarterfinals on the main tour as well as the semi-finals of Newport in 2018.
 Additionally he won seven Challenger titles.
 He achieved a career-high singles ranking of World No. 68 in April 2015.
 Smyczek recorded wins over several notable players in his career including Kei Nishikori, John Isner, Ivo Karlović, Sam Querrey, Robby Ginepri, Gilles Müller, and Benjamin Becker.

 Personal life

-Smyczek plays the violin and wants to be a lawyer when his tennis career is over.
-He is good friends with Mardy Fish.
-He is also a Roman Catholic and a cooperator of Opus Dei.
+Smyczek is good friends with Mardy Fish.
+He is also a Catholic and a cooperator of Opus Dei.
 On November 21, 2015, Smyczek married Ana Pier.

 Tennis career

 Juniors

 As a junior, Smyczek reached as high as No. 14 in the world combined rankings in January 2005.